Do you want to get the best results from your 3D printer? Here are the best 3D printer slicer software tools – most of them are free.

 Price It’s free.

-3D Slicer Software for 3D Printing #3: Simplify 3D
+Best 3D Printer Slicer Software #3: Simplify 3D

-3D slicer Simplify3D is a 3D slicing tool for pros.
+Simplify3D is a 3D printer slicer software for pros.
 It supports nearly all available 3D printers – you can download and import over 100 3D printer profiles.
 If your model isn’t on the list, it’s relatively easy to add a profile on your own.

 The software allows you to import, scale, rotate and repair your 3D model until it is just right.
 The import of STL, OBJ or 3MF files is very fast, and even huge meshes are displayed in no time.